-As part of the this study we also collared leopards to determine the most important sources of mortality.
-So the PI sent collars over, and it was my job to catch the and collar the leopards (with a vet), and download and analyse the data.
+As part of this study, we also collared leopards to determine the most important sources of mortality.
+So the PI sent collars over, and it was my job to catch the and collar the leopards (with a vet), and download and analyze the data.
 This sounds more glamorous than it was.
-It involved a lot more maggot-ridden calf foetuses (used for bait) than leopards, but you get used to it.
+It involved a lot more maggot-ridden calf fetuses (used for bait) than leopards, but you get used to it.

 The highs are amazing but equally the lows can be a struggle.
 Take this week as an example: I had a great fieldwork session studying serval conservation ecology, I had one paper published, two papers accepted, and I submitted another paper.
 But I was also informed that rather than having another two years of employment to look forward, I would unexpectedly lose my job in six weeks.
 Africa really knows how to throw a curveball at you.

 Conservation is all about cuddling animals.
 As a carnivore conservation biologist, I almost never see my study animals with my own eyes, let alone pet them – almost all of my animal data is collected remotely.